 Get used to riding in groups.
 Your local bike shop and ESR riders and alumni have group rides you can join.

-Back by popular demand, Charlie Livermore of Carmichael Training provides training tips to our riders before and during our weeklong adventure.
-For the past eight years, Charlie has put together an incredible 22-week training guide.
+Back by popular demand, Charlie Livermore of Synergy Performance Systems provides training tips to our riders before and during our weeklong adventure.
+Since 2017, Charlie has put together an incredible 22-week training guide.
 His plan is being finalized and will be available in the coming months.

 Proper nutrition while training is vital to your success on the road.